srid/ema-template/content/guide/render.md

   "<b>Hello</b>, world!"
 ```

 Of course we want it to be real, by using our model value, as well as generate the HTML based on the route.
-We will also use the [blaze-html](https://hackage.haskell.org/package/blaze-html) library to make writing HTML in Haskell palatable.
+We will also use the [blaze-html](https://hackage.haskell.org/package/blaze-html) library to make writing HTML in Haskell palatable (see also [the layout helper](guide/tailwind.md)).
 A more realistic starting point (if not the finishing product) would be:

 ```haskell
 render :: MyModel -> Route -> ByteString